All Your Blue Diamonds Questions Answered by The Experts

 3. How Rare are Blue Diamonds?

-With regards to the various different colors available, blue diamonds are among the rarest with Violet, Pink, and Red stones.
-In general, colored diamonds are much rarer than colorless diamonds, but some colors or more common than others such as yellow and champagne stones.
+With regard to the various colors available, blue diamonds are among the rarest, with Violet, Pink, and Red stones.
+In general, colored diamonds are much rarer than colorless diamonds, but some colors are more common than others, such as yellow and champagne stones.
 Blue diamonds are Type IIb diamonds, which are extremely rare and valued very high.
-Most blue diamonds are rare, but blue diamonds with very high color intensity that display a deep blue color are the rarest.
-Of course large stones are even harder to come by and much pricier.
+Most blue diamonds are rare, but those with a very high color intensity that displays a deep blue color are the rarest.
+Of course, large stones are even harder to come by and much pricier.

 grey blue diamond